LJMU Initial Teacher Education Programme logo

 The BA (Hons) Primary Education with QTS is a full-time three year BA (Honours) degree course, which prepares student teachers for work in primary schools.
 Graduates from these courses have high levels of skill in planning, assessing and teaching across the 5-11 age range.

 Our vision is to develop highly skilled, motivated and informed teachers, with a passionate commitment to ensuring that all their learners access the high- quality education to which they are entitled.
 The Curriculum we offer is discussed and co-delivered in Partnership with our schools.
 It is designed to be purposefully integrated and sequenced across a wide range of settings.
 It is carefully considered, in order to support our student teachers in gaining expertise in the subject(s) they are learning to teach.
 We focus on high quality subject teaching to all pupils, adapting learning (where necessary) for those with Special Educational Needs and Disabilities (SEND) and those who speak English as an Additional Language (EAL) whilst maintaining high expectations for all: equality of opportunity is central to our partnership, and we work closely with a diverse range of schools and their communities.
-The curriculum for all LJMU student teachers includes and extends the entitlement set out in the ITT Core Content Framework.
+The curriculum for all LJMU student teachers includes and extends the entitlement set out in the ITTECF.

 All LJMU ITE Programmes operate a 'phased' approach to curriculum design and placement experience.
 The focus of the curriculum and expectations for each year of this programme are as follows: